mrkamel/xque/README.md

 XQue::ConsumerPool.new(redis_url: "redis://localhost:6379/0", threads: 5).run
 ```

-This will start processing jobs and block forever, such that you want to start
+This will start processing jobs using 5 threads and block forever, such that
-this within a thread and call `consumers.stop` when you want it to gracefully
+you want to start this within a thread and call `consumers.stop` when you want
-stop.
-If you want the process to listen to `QUIT`, `TERM` and `INT` to trigger
+it to gracefully stop.
+If you want the process to listen to `QUIT`, `TERM` and
-graceful termination, simply use:
+`INT` to trigger graceful termination, simply use:

 ```ruby
 XQue::ConsumerPool.new(redis_url: "redis://localhost:6379/0", threads: 5).run(traps: true)